Torres & Walraven Sax: Reinventing Wine Packaging

 Familia Torres has invested over €23 million in sustainability since 2008 through the Torres & Earth program.
 Walraven Sax, founded in 1823, is not new to the Dutch wine market.
 Both parties have something to lose if the project fails, which explains the serious approach.

-The partnership is also switching jointly to rail transport, cutting logistics CO₂ by 35%.
+The partnership is also switching jointly to rail transport, which Familia Torres reports cuts logistics CO₂ by 30 to 40%, depending on the route.
 That is a separate measure with directly measurable impact, independent of the bottle system.
-Both together sit within Torres’ target of carbon neutrality by 2040.
+Both together sit within Torres’ target of net-zero by 2040.

 What this means for the industry

 No major wine producer and importer have previously joined forces to launch a fully reusable bottle system.
-Bart Gijtenbeek of Walraven Sax: “With this step, we set a new standard.
-Reusable bottles and wine on tap show that sustainability and quality can go together.”
-Mireia Torres, R&D director at Familia Torres: “This bottle is more than packaging.
-It is an invitation to the wine world to take responsibility.”
+Bart Gijtenbeek, managing director of Walraven Sax: “With this step, we set a new standard.
+Reusable bottles and wine on tap prove that sustainability and quality can go together.”
+Mireia Torres, R&D director at Familia Torres, frames the bottle as more than packaging — for her, the system is about taking responsibility across the wine chain.

 Launching at TivoliVredenburg was a smart choice: a venue where bottle return is manageable.
 Whether it works in retail and home delivery is a different question.
 That answer only comes when the system scales beyond hospitality.